PythonBenin/kkiapay-python/readme.md

 ## Installation

-To get the latest version of Laravel `kkiapay-python`, simply run:
+To get the latest version of KkiaPay Sdk for Python , simply run:

 ```bash
 pip install kkiapay